KelsierLuthadel/recipes/pies/meat-pies/beef-wellington.md

 ### For the beef fillet
 1. Preheat the oven to 200°C.
 1. Trim the fillet of any membrane, then season all over with salt and pepper.
-1. Heat the clarified butter in a roasting pan over a medium - high heat and sear the beef for 3 - 4 minutes until goldenm turning to colour evenly.
+1. Heat the clarified butter in a roasting pan over a medium - high heat and sear the beef for 3 - 4 minutes until golden turning to colour evenly.
 1. Transfer to the oven and roast for 6 minutes, turning the meat over after 3 minutes.
 1. Lift the beef onto a wire rack and leave to cool completely.
 1. At this stage it will be very rare.

 ### For the mushroom duxelles.
 1. Heat the 60 grams of butter in a pan over a medium heat.
-1. Add the mushrooms and lemon juice and cook, stirring from time to time, until all the moisture has eveporated.
+1. Add the mushrooms and lemon juice and cook, stirring from time to time, until all the moisture has evaporated.
-1. Add the shallot and cook for anouther 2 minutes, then pour in the cream and cook, stirring until it is all absorbed.
+1. Add the shallot and cook for another 2 minutes, then pour in the cream and cook, stirring until it is all absorbed.
 1. Season to taste and set aside to cool, then chill.

 ### For the spinach